gitMethod/angularjs-oldway/README.md

 # Nackademiska Webbbutik (Nackbutik)
 ### Description

-Nackbutik is a individual school project where with the use of an api rest service (provided by the school) we simulate a clothing online store.
+Nackbutik is an individual school project where with the use of an api rest service (provided by the school) we simulate a clothing online store.
 Remember that all products are fictional and the website is only for educational purposes.
 The website was built using AngularJS.